bowd/bowd.io/src/pages/leonardo-heaps-and-math/index.md

 ### The lesser known Leonardo numbers

-Everybody knows about Fibonacci, one of my favourite sequences
+Everybody knows about Fibonacci, but the lesser known Leonardo numbers are fun as well:

 $\displaystyle
 L_0 = 1 \newline